trent130/trent130/README.md

 -->

 <br>

-## 📫 Get in Touch

-If you have any questions, suggestions, or just want to connect, feel free to reach out!
-I'm always open to discussions about programming, or any interesting projects you might be working on.

 Thank you for visiting my repository!
 I hope you enjoy exploring my work as much as I enjoy creating it.